SruthiGandla01/Data_Storytelling_Copilot_using_RAG_LLM/README.md

-# 📊 InsightWeaver — Data Storytelling Copilot Using RAG + LLM Fine-Tuning
+# 📊 InsightWeaver — Data Storytelling Copilot Using RAG + LLM

 An AI system that transforms raw supply-chain data into insights, narratives, and visual-ready analytics.